 The Takeaway

-It’s important to consider your unique financial needs when deciding what to do with your RSU stock.
+RSUs are similar to stock options for employees.
 Your specific financial goals, the amount of debt you may hold, the other types of investments you might be making, are all factors to consider when weighing the pros and cons of selling or holding your RSU shares.

 SoFi Invest®